cupcakearmy/autorestic/docs/markdown/examples.md

 ## Use hooks to integrate with [healthchecks](https://healthchecks.io/)

-> Thanks to @Zottelchen for providing it ❤️
+> Thanks to @olofvndrhr for providing it ❤️

 ```yaml
 extras: